-The court continued its practice to "ride the circuit" holding sessions in Butler, Chester, Jefferson and Carbon counties and at Penn and Temple Law Schools.
-Pennsylvania Cable Network continued its gavel-to-gavel broadcasts of the court's En Banc sessions.
-These two programs are a vital part of the court's commitment to inform and educate the citizens of our state on the workings of the appellate process.
+The court continued its practice to "ride the circuit," holding sessions in Lackawanna, Delaware, Venango and Mifflin Counties and at Villanova, Penn, Temple and Widener Law Schools.
+Pennsylvania Cable Network continued its gavel-to-gavel broadcast of the court's en banc sessions.
+These programs are a vital part of the court's commitment to inform and educate the public on the workings of the appellate process.